maybejke/db_gosport/README.md

-GoSport - the listing of sport squares
+LetsSport - the listing of sport squares